gemfire/gemfire-developer-website/content/blog/oql.md

 of queries that use them, but at the expense of increased memory usage and reduced performance of all updates to the associated regions.

 #### **Types of indexes and when to use them**
-In general, the best way to determine what indexes are needed is to look at the types of comparisons and lookups that are in the queries that you want to optimize.
+In general, the best way to determine what indexes are needed is to first identify the queries that are frequently executed and are too slow, and then base the indexes on the of comparisons and lookups that are in those queries.

-  * Range Index \
+##### **Range Index**
   Example `gfsh` command to create:
   ```shell
   gfsh> create index --name=myIndex --expression=location.coordinates.latitude --region=/exampleRegion